-One tactic that pay-for-performance agencies may use is only targeting extremely long-tailed, zero volume keywords to show quick growth to their clients.
-While targeting long-tailed keywords are good when a part of a larger keyword strategy, only focusing on them results in little conversions and traffic since there’s typically zero search volume.
+One tactic pay-for-performance agencies may use is to only target extremely long-tail, zero-volume keywords to show quick growth to their clients.
+While targeting long-tail keywords is good when a part of a larger keyword strategy, solely focusing on them results in few conversions and little organic traffic since they typically have zero search volume.
 Yes, targeting zero-search-volume keywords can be valuable as part of a comprehensive SEO campaign.
 However, going after them without targeting higher volume keywords will result in inflated keyword rankings without a corresponding jump in traffic.

-You can tell that this isn’t a natural sentence and so can Google.
-Click here to learn more about keyword stuffing and other spammy techniques Google will penalize.
+You can tell this isn’t a natural paragraph, and so can Googlebot.

-PBNs (private blog networks) are a controversial subject within the SEO industry.
-They typically consist of expired websites that people can either find or buy with the goal to send links to their own website.
-Since they were once live sites, they have accrued authority and can share link juice.
-People like them as they’re a shortcut for getting the exact number of high-quality backlinks you want without all of the hard work.
+Private blog networks (PBNs) are a controversial subject within the SEO industry.
+They typically consist of expired websites that people can either find or buy with the goal of sending links to their own websites.
+Since they were once live sites, they’ve accrued domain authority and can share link equity.
+People like PBNs because they’re a shortcut for getting the exact number of high-quality backlinks you want without all the hard work.
 And, since you own the site, you have complete control over the anchor text and surrounding content.